Logistics

 Team peer evaluations will be conducted for each of the Final Project milestones and can influence an individual student’s grade by +/-5%.
 Teammates should take great care to communicate with each other and to equitably contribute to the project!

-Students are expected to attend most of the Tuesday/Thursday lectures.
+Students are also expected to attend most of the Tuesday/Thursday lectures where we provide broader context for the readings and projects.
 We will be keeping attendance through a digital check-in process.
-Students can miss up to 5 lectures (25%) with no negative impacts on the overall grade.
-For each lecture missed beyond 5, students will lose 0.5% of the participation grade (e.g., with 7 absences, students drop 1% independent of how much they participated).
+Students can miss up to four lectures (20% of the time) with no penalty on the overall grade.
+For each lecture missed beyond four, students will lose points from their Lecture Attendance grade.
+It is especially important to be present on Thursday during the W8 and W10 prototyping sessions for the team projects; students will lose 1% of their Lecture Attendance grade for not attending on those days.

 Make-up quizzes:

-Students will have a full 24 hours to complete quizzes after Thursday's lecture until Friday evening (with one hour maximum to submit answers).
+Students will have more than 24 hours to complete quizzes after Thursday's lecture until Friday midnight (with one hour maximum to submit answers).
 These will be "open book" quizzes so you may refer to the papers and your notes during the quiz period.
 If you absolutely cannot finish the quiz during this time frame, you must reach out the the TAs before the quiz period to arrange a makeup quiz, which must be completed within 5 days.
 Makeup quizzes can earn up to 50% of the full credit for the quiz.

 Teams